generic-placeholder-name/cetsp/readme.md

 ## Problems

 1. It is much slower than it should be, probably due to all the adding and deleting to R-trees that I do.
-Theoretically it should be $\operatorname{O}(n\operatorname{polylog}(n))$, but constants don't care about your theoretical analysis.
+Theoretically it should be $O(n \times polylog(n))$, but constants don't care about your theoretical analysis.

 2. It crashes sometimes.
 I am trying to fix this.